 Nephrocalcinosis is a disorder in which there is too much calcium deposited in the kidneys.
 It is common in premature babies.

 Any disorder that leads to high levels of calcium in the blood or urine may lead to nephrocalcinosis.
-In nephrocalcinosis, calcium deposits form in the kidney tissue itself.
+In this disorder, calcium deposits in the kidney tissue itself.
 Most of the time, both kidneys are affected.

 Nephrocalcinosis is related to, but not the same as, kidney stones (nephrolithiasis).

 - Alport syndome